 - Small Professional Offices There is the potential market for small professional offices within the village.
-One potential type of user could be medical professionals seeking to share space to accommodate weekly clinics looking to see patients in multiple locations throughout the region. - Light Industrial and Manufacturing Light manufacturing and production, particularly those that offer a connection to Vermont products or food and drink (like Ten Bends Brewery) may find the market suitable to locate in Hyde Park, particularly in the Triangle Area.
+One potential type of user could be medical professionals seeking to share space to accommodate weekly clinics looking to see patients in multiple locations throughout the region.
+Attention should also be given to providing good locations (including necessary services, such as good internet access) for offices that provide ancillary services related to the Lamoille County Courthouse, such as law offices. - Light Industrial and Manufacturing Light manufacturing and production, particularly those that offer a connection to Vermont products or food and drink (like Ten Bends Brewery) may find the market suitable to locate in Hyde Park, particularly in the Triangle Area.
 If these businesses are well advertised at the LVRT trailhead, trail users would travel through the village more frequently. - Restaurants The Fork and Gavel is providing a much needed breakfast and lunch destination in Hyde Park, but there may be an opportunity for a unique restaurant destination to locate in the Village.
-The key is to find a creative and willing operator who understands how to provide a service that is different than the more commonplace establishments in surrounding communities. - Tourism Building up tourism based economic activity will benefit Hyde Park by importing money into the community, rather than relying primarily on residents to support restaurants and retail establishments.
+The key is to find a creative and willing operator who understands how to provide a service that is different than the more commonplace establishments in surrounding communities.

+• Tourism - Building up tourism based economic activity will benefit Hyde Park by importing money into the community, rather than relying primarily on residents to support restaurants and retail establishments.
 This will require a strategic effort to increase amenities for tourists and a concerted marketing effort to establish Hyde Park as a place to stay.